Cattle slaughter in Sri Lanka: Timeline

 In 2009, Member of Parliament, Wijeyadasa Rajapaksa presented his proposal in the parliament calling for a whole ban on cattle slaughter.
-He insisted that banning cattle slaughter would help to generate more employment opportunities for people in the diary industry.
+He insisted that banning cattle slaughter would help to generate more employment opportunities for people in the dairy industry.
 However the government didn't approve the proposal at that time.

 In September 2012, the Kandy Municipal Council passed a resolution unanimously to ban cattle slaughter within the boundaries of Kandy municipal area.
 The issue regarding cattle slaughter became a matter of concern in 2013 when a Buddhist monk set himself on fire after observing a Muslim man eating beef.
 In the same year, Sinhala Buddhist groups Sinhala Ravaya and Bodu Bala Sena launched awareness campaigns and protests demanding to stop selling meat under Halal certification.
 In 2018, a Hindu representative group called Siva Senai held a protest in Jaffna against cattle slaughter.

 On 8 September 2020, Prime Minister Mahinda Rajapaksa proposed the ban on cattle slaughter which he previously recommended in 2016.
 On the same day, his proposal was approved by the Parliamentary group of Sri Lanka Podujana Peramuna with the support of all SLPP MPs.
 The move was also welcomed by Buddhists and Hindus inline with the cultural values.
 On 10 September 2020, the cabinet spokesman of SLPP Keheliya Rambukwella confirmed that the ban on cattle slaughter was postponed to October 2020.
 On 29 September 2020, the cabinet approved the proposal on banning cattle slaughter permanently from the country.